K2Ratus/notepad/readme.md

 A webapp for editing text files in Google Drive, implemented entirely on the client-side.

-**The application is avaialble [live on github](https://drivenotepad.github.io/app/).**

-**If you want general information and help using Drive Notepad, please go to [the main website](https://drivenotepad.github.io/).
-This document is only meant as a development reference.**
+**If you want general information and help using Drive Notepad, please go to [the main website](https://drivenotepad.github.io/).**

+**The application is available [live on github](https://drivenotepad.github.io/app/).**

+This document is only meant as a development reference.

 ---